hyrsh/homelab-rpi/mkdocs/docs/index.md

 - Deploying several services using Helm (inkl. setup)
 - Using and structuring Ansible Playbooks to handle everything in a declarative manner
 - Explanations of why and how I decided to do things the way I did
-- Deep-dive explanations of the respective technologies used

 <hr>